 Crowley House

-The Crowley House was built in 1910 on what was then the Newbury Ranch for newlyweds Frank and Mae Casey Crowley.
-History recalls that the house earned the nickname "Mother of Thousand Oaks" because in the early 1920s it served as a real estate office for the first housing development in the Conejo Valley.
-Carloads of prospective buyers were brought from downtown Los Angeles, shown lots amongst huge oak trees, and given dinner in the Crowley House dining room before making the return trip.* Later, the facility served as a convalescent home and the home of Louis and Kathleen Goebel, and, more recently, the site of the Conejo Valley Neighborhood for Learning enterprise.
+Located within El Parque de la Paz, the Crowley House was built in 1910 on what was then the Newbury Ranch for newlyweds Frank and Mae Casey Crowley.
+History recalls that the house earned the nickname "Mother of Thousand Oaks" because, in the early 1920s, it served as a real estate office for the first housing development in the Conejo Valley.
+Carloads of prospective buyers were brought from downtown Los Angeles, shown lots amongst huge oak trees, and given dinner in the Crowley House dining room before making the return trip.* Later, the facility served as a convalescent home, the home of Louis and Kathleen Goebel, and the site of the Conejo Valley Neighborhood for Learning enterprise.
 The spacious, 2-story white frame, 5-bedroom house still has its hardwood floors, mahogany beams, and volcanic rock fireplace.
-It was designated as Ventura County Historical Landmark 109 in December 1986.
+It was acquired by CRPD in 1986 and designated as Ventura County Historical Landmark 109 in December 1986.
+The building was initially used as a CRPD Sports office and was most recently the home to the Therapeutic's independent life skills program.
+Recreation programming is no longer being held in the building.

 *Excerpted from Ventura County Historical Landmarks & Points of Interest, Ventura County Cultural Heritage Board Staff, Third Edition, May 2016